FAQ

 Direction + Comfort

-We’re awkward.
+We are awkward.
 Is that a problem?

 Do you pose people or keep it candid?

-Both, and it depends on you.
+Both.
+It depends on you.

 Family Photos